Cosmetology License Transfer or Reciprocity by State

 Alabama

-The Alabama Cosmetology Board does accept reciprocity from other states.
-This does depend on the training, testing and length of licensure in your home state.
-You must request that certification of your licensure and education be sent to the Alabama Board of Cosmetology and Barbering from the state you are currently licensed in.
+The Alabama Cosmetology Board accepts reciprocity from other states, but this depends on the training, testing, and length of licensure in your home state.
+You must request that your licensure and education certification be sent to the Alabama Board of Cosmetology and Barbering from where you're currently licensed.
 The process begins when the office receives your certification.
 You may need to take licensing exams, depending on which state your license is from.
 This service comes with a $100 fee.

 Alaska